Covariance-Controlled Adaptive Langevin Thermostat for Large-Scale Bayesian Sampling: Covariance-Controlled Adaptive Langevin Thermostat

 Note that this is a simple, first order (in terms of the stepsize) algorithm.
 A recent article~\cite{Leimkuhler2015a} has introduced higher order of accuracy schemes which can improve accuracy, but our interest here is in the direct comparison of the underlying machinery of SGHMC, SGNHT, and CCAdL, so we avoid further modifications and enhancements related to timestepping at this stage.

-In the following section, we compare the newly-established CCAdL method with SGHMC and SGNHT on various machine learning tasks to demonstrate the benefits of CCAdL in Bayesian sampling with a noisy gradient.
+In the following section, we compare the newly established CCAdL method with SGHMC and SGNHT on various machine learning tasks to demonstrate the benefits of CCAdL in Bayesian sampling with a noisy gradient.